Are you looking for the best places to visit in October in Europe? You have come to the right place!

 *Contributed by Margherita Ragg of The Crowded Planet

-Spain is among the best places to visit in Europe in October.
-Much like Italy, the weather and temperature will vary greatly between the north of Spain – with places like Bilbao, in the Basque Country, or Asturias and Galicia getting a bit more rain than the rest of the country; whereas the region of Costa Brava tends to be sunny and pleasant, with just the occasional thunderstorm.
+Much like Italy, the weather and temperature in Spain will vary greatly between the north – with places like Bilbao, in the Basque Country, or Asturias and Galicia getting more rain than the rest of the country; whereas the south tends to be sunny and pleasant, with just the occasional thunderstorm.

 At this time of year, most of the large crowds will be gone and prices will have fallen, making it a more convenient time to visit.